-Note: The following selections apply for the time periods before January 1, 2014 or after December 31, 2018.
+Note: The following selections apply for the time period after September 30, 2027 (or other date as required by law).

 b.
-Regular Post-Eligibility Treatment of Income: SSI State.
+Regular Post-Eligibility Treatment of Income: Section 1634 State and SSI Criteria State after September 30, 2027 (or other date as required by law).